 What Is Landscape Photography?

-Landscape photography is a broad genre of art usually describing nature and man-made scenes.
-While landscape photography can sometimes include people in the scene, the art form is generally characterized by its absence of people.
+Landscape photography is a broad genre of art usually describing wide-angled nature and man-made scenes.
+While landscapes can sometimes include people in the scene, the art form is generally characterized by its absence of people.
 Fine art landscape photography prints are commonly found in hospitals, hotels and luxury homes.
-In this article I will discuss the different types of landscape photography, types of fine art prints and where to buy fine art landscape photography.
+In this article I will discuss the different types of landscape photography, types of print substrates and where to buy artwork.

 Types of Landscape Photography

 - Iconic Landscapes: the most common type of landscape photography found in most photographers’ portfolios.
-This type of photography is generally made on popular roadside pullouts though not always.
+This genre is generally made on popular roadside pullouts though not always.
 These landscapes are the most well-known scenes by the general public and heavily commercialized.
 The style is characterized by its use of wide angle lenses and highly-saturated colors.
-Some photographers such as Peter Lik have made a career out of selling prints like this.

 - Scenic Nature Landscapes: Similar to iconic landscapes but the key difference is that these are not necessarily from well-known locations.
 This genre actively tries to avoid including manmade elements within the scene.
 This is the type of landscape photography that I’m personally most passionate about.

-- Abstract Landscape Photography: This is arguably the most difficult type of fine art landscape photography to visualize as most nature landscapes are a “found subject” as opposed to “created subject”.
-I find this type of photography to be very rewarding creatively and satisfying to make.
+- Abstract Landscape Photography: This is arguably the most difficult sub-genre to visualize as most nature landscapes are a “found subject” as opposed to “created subject”.
+I find this type of artwork to be very rewarding creatively and satisfying to make.
 Abstract landscapes can be truly defined as fine art.

 - Aerial & Drone Photography: This type of photography is made from airplanes, helicopters and drones.
 Given the height at which many of these photos are made, some can also be classified as abstract landscapes.
-I personally detest drones due to the disturbance factor and have never flown one.
-I have done some aerial photography while on commercial airline flights however when the conditions are conducive to landscape photography.
+Aerial & drone photography opens up all new possibilities for the modern day landscape photographer.

-- Urban Landscapes: Most of the other sub-genres of landscape photography I’ve described above pertain to nature scenes, urban landscapes can run the gamut from city skylines to architecture and street-level scenes.
+- Urban Landscapes: While most of the other sub-genres I’ve described above pertain to nature scenes, urban landscapes can run the gamut from city skylines to architecture and street-level scenes.

 Types of Fine Art Prints